 Vitamin-B12 is known to help with healthy brain function.
 A deficiency may be the cause of your mental fog.
 Foods rich in vitamin-B12 include beef, tuna, salmon, and eggs.
 Consider adding more of these foods into your diet or taking a supplement to get more of this vitamin.
 You could also take uridine supplements as they can improve multiple brain functions such as memory.

 Foggy brain is often caused by other medical conditions that are associated with fatigue, inflammation, or changes in blood glucose levels.
 If you suffer from conditions such as chronic fatigue syndrome, fibromyalgia, anemia, diabetes, depression, hypothyroidism, arthritis, or multiple sclerosis, your foggy brain may be caused by these conditions.

 The treatment for your brain fog will depend on your condition.Depending on the condition, your doctor may prescribe you with medication to reduce inflammation, increase production of red blood cells, or suppress the immune system.

 There are many reasons you can be experiencing brain fog.
 Here are some other short-term causes to consider:

 - An effect of chemotherapy

 - Too much screen time

 - Low blood sugar

 If you believe your brain fog stems from any of these reasons,consult with your doctor for the best treatment plan.
-Whatever the cause, it’s important that you find the solution to clear your brain fog.
+Whatever the cause, it’s up to you to find the solution to clear your brain fog.
 Once you do,you’ll be in a much healthier state to perform better at work.